-- Validity of your ticket (usually one month) and name of passenger who must present ID.
+- The validity of your ticket (usually one month) and the name of the passenger who must present ID.
 If you have purchased a seat reservation with your ticket, it may only be valid on the service specified in your “service and reservation details” section (see 6 below).
 Name of the passenger who must show identification with the ticket.
 This ID can be a passport, government-issued ID, or Bahn Card.
 This section also shows your Deutsche Bahn booking number.

 - Information about the terms and conditions associated with using your ticket.
 Please note that for exchanges and refunds you should contact Loco2, who will process amendments/cancellations with Deutsche Bahn on your behalf.

-The ticket inspector will use this information to cross-reference your ticket with the your ID card.
+The ticket inspector will use this information to cross-reference your ticket with your ID card.

 Your mobile German train ticket

 Your mobile ticket will include all of the information above; simply scroll down below the scannable QR code.
 Your train, carriage and seat numbers are located at the bottom of the mobile ticket.
 Please see our Help article Using mobile tickets for more information.

 Bahn: usually refers to the railway, also means train.